-Join Ina Saltz for an in-depth discussion in this video Creating unequal modules within the grid, part of Foundations of Typography: Working with Grids.
+Join Ina Saltz for an in-depth discussion in this video Creating unequal modules within the grid, part of Typography: Working with Grids.

 Grids are a great starting point for any project.
 But once you feel confident about working with grids, you can begin to go beyond the grid.
 This handsome book jacket plays a strong grid against the delicate botanical illustration.
 Each component of its text is compartmentalized.
 Each piece of text has its place within the grid.
 At first glance, the design appears centered.
 But at the bottom, the modules are unevenly divided in order to give prominence to the author's name, and to accommodate the longer credit for the illustrators.